These birds aren't just for Thanksgiving: Five facts about wild turkeys

 While 5,000 to 6,000 may seem like a lot of feathers for one bird, wild turkeys have nothing on tundra swans, which can have more than 25,000 feathers.
 And emperor penguins have more than 80,000 feathers, according to BirdNote.

 They could have been our national bird ... maybe

 We all know the bald eagle is our national bird, an instantly recognizable symbol of patriotism.
 But rumor has it American statesman Benjamin Franklin would have much preferred the wild turkey to the bald eagle for this title.

 While this may be more of a tall tale, Franklin did, in fact, have a more favorable opinion of the turkey compared to the eagle, writing in a letter to his daughter that the wild turkey is “a much more respectable bird, and withal a true original native of America. ...
-He is besides, though a little vain & silly, a bird of courage,” according to The Franklin Institute.
+He is besides, though a little vain & silly, a bird of courage,” according to the Smithsonian Magazine.
 He was not as glowing in his praise of the bald eagle, instead writing, “Bald eagle ... is a bird of bad moral character.
 He does not get his living honestly…[he] is too lazy to fish for himself.”